gibbonsja/Meanderings/nial/concise.md

 This is just function composition in a pseudo tacit form.

-Nial doesn't have  conventions on verb trains such as APL's 'fork', its functional, has atlases, and doesn't need them.
+Nial doesn't have  conventions on verb trains such as APL's 'fork', its functional, has atlases and transformers, and doesn't need them.
 Just write *f[g,h]*, a composition of two functions for the fork.

 Nial has multiple assignment